brenthompson2/Angel_Central/DevLog.markdown

 			- should make it obvious what to do
 		- "The Angel:" above the Angel display
 		- "Click on the Angel to Select:" about pic & text selection
+		- "Confirm the mission of this Angel" on confirm page

 	B) Added whitespace
 		- removed toolbar colors